bladh/rts/factions.md

 #### Drone

 Skryj standard issue combat unit.
-Captures enemy infantry to bring home.
+Takes dead enemy infantry to bring home.

 Drones can also enter a human building to abduct civilians from them.
 Drones have bad sight, but their antennae lets them detect enemy movement from